 But, make sure your IP address is spoofed, i.e., you’re using proper VPN security to run such a search.
 Call us paranoid, but, again, better safe than sorry.
 In other words, don’t leave any digital trace behind if possible.

-Is Avast VPN good for torrenting?
+Is it smart to use Avast VPN for torrenting?

 Avast VPN is one of the few providers that doesn’t build its business around the no logs hype.
 As a matter of fact, you can’t even find any of the usual expressions like “no logs policy” or “zero logs” on its webpage.
 The only reference to their logging practices can be found in a short sentence: “Doesn’t log websites visited or app usage.”